Twins vs. Royals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Gallo has three doubles, a triple, seven home runs, eight walks and 14 RBI (12 total hits).
+- Buxton has 23 hits with five doubles, a triple, six home runs, 10 walks and 14 RBI.

-- Gallo hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .333 with two doubles, a triple, two home runs, two walks and three RBI.
+- Buxton has hit safely in four straight games.
+In his last five games he is batting .263 with two doubles, three home runs, two walks and seven RBI.

 |Opponent